 - It was founded on 15 September 1883 and is one of the largest non-governmental organizations in India engaged in conservation and biodiversity research. - BNHS is the partner of BirdLife International in India.
-It has been designated as a 'Scientific and Industrial Research Organisation' by the Department of Science and Technology. - Logo: The BNHS logo is a great hornbill. - Internet of Birds: IT consultancy firm Accenture and the Bombay Natural History Society have developed the Internet of Birds platform that identifies bird species found in India using Artificial Intelligence technology, including machine learning and computer vision, from digital photos that are uploaded by the public.
+It has been designated as a 'Scientific and Industrial Research Organisation' by the Department of Science and Technology. - It is one of the largest non-governmental organisations in India engaged in conservation and biodiversity research. - BNHS Mission: Conservation of nature, primarily biological diversity through action based on research, education and public awareness - BNHS Vision: Premier independent scientific organization with a broad based constituency, excelling in the conservation of threatened species and habitats. - Logo: The BNHS logo is agreat hornbill. - Internet of Birds: IT consultancy firm Accenture and the Bombay Natural History Society have developed the Internet of Birds platform that identifies bird species found in India using Artificial Intelligence technology, including machine learning and computer vision, from digital photos that are uploaded by the public. - The Asian waterbird census is an annual exercise undertaken in India by Bombay Natural History Society in association with Wetlands International. - ▶ In waterbird census enthusiastic birdwatchers count the birds by observing them near their respective breeding grounds. - ▶ The exercise is a part of 'International waterbird census', an international exercise. - ► It also aims to create awareness regarding bird species as well as health of the wetlands, which are facing severve threat amidst anthropogenic disturbance. - ▶ It is conducted in the month of January every year.

-Environmentalist Foundation of India
+Environmentalist Foundation of India (EFI)

-- It was started in 2007 and registered in 2011 - Headquarter: Chennai, Hyderabad, Puducherry, and Coimbatore - Objective: Wildlife conservation and habitat restoration - o Key Functions: - ▶ The organization is known for its work in cleaning and scientific restoration of lakes in India for biodiversity. - ▶ The organization and its efforts grew from that one pond in Chennai to include over 39 lakes and 48 ponds in Tamil Nadu, Kerala, Karnataka, Andhra Pradesh, Telangana, Pondicherry and Gujarat in the last 10 years (2007 to 2017) - ▶ EFI is also involved in the setting up of herbal biodiversity gardens at schools and special interest zones.
+It was started in 2007 and registered in 2011

+- Headquarter: Chennai, Hyderabad, Puducherry, and Coimbatore - o Objective: Wildlife conservation and habitat restoration o Key Functions:

+- ➤ The organization is known for its work in cleaning and scientific restoration of lakes in India for biodiversity. - ➤ The organization and its efforts grew from that one pond in Chennai to include over 39 lakes and 48 ponds in Tamil Nadu, Kerala, Karnataka, Andhra Pradesh, Telangana, Pondicherry and Gujarat in the last 10 years (2007 to 2017) - ➤ EFI is also involved in the setting up of herbal biodiversity gardens at schools and special interest zones.
 The idea behind the herbal gardens is to increase people's interest in green cover and live healthy with native Indian herbs. - ▶ EFI's "Clean for Olive Green" is a beach clean-up project that is organized every year in December to May to keep Chennai's beaches clean for the nesting Sea Turtle Mothers.